 - Commercially owned vehicles

-- Vehicles that have exceeded the 24-month timeframe from original purchase.
+- Vehicles that have exceeded the 24-month timeframe from the original purchase.

-While it is possible to pursue a Lemon Law claim yourself, it is very difficult to maintain accurate record of communication and deadlines between you and the manufacturer.
-This process becomes even more difficult if the defective vehicle is an RV.
+While it is possible to pursue a Lemon Law claim yourself, it is tough to maintain an accurate record of communication and deadlines between you and the manufacturer.
+This process becomes even more complicated if the defective vehicle is an RV.

 The Law Office of Massey & Duffy, PLLC has extensive experience in Lemon Law claims.
-If you have a defective vehicle and feel you are covered by the Florida Lemon Law, contact our office at (352) 505-8900 to schedule a consultation with one of our Consumer Law attorneys.
+If you have a defective vehicle and feel the Florida Lemon Law covers you, contact our office at (352) 505-8900 to schedule a consultation with one of our Consumer Law attorneys.